 Washington, DC’s Preservation Catalog includes the names and locations of assisted rental housing properties in the District of Columbia, along with information about the number of dedicated affordable units at the property, the subsidies in use, and their effective expiration dates.
 Users can identify properties in several ways, including by using a map view, by searching for a particular property name or owner, or by using a variety of filters to find properties with specific characteristics.
 Among these searchable characteristics are the current subsidy end date, the agency providing the subsidy, and the subsidy program name.
 Learn more about Washington, DC’s preservation catalog here.

-- National Housing Preservation Database, Public and Affordable Housing Research Corporation and National Low Income Housing Coalition – This database collects address-level information about properties that participate in ten federally assisted rental housing programs administered by HUD and the U.S. Department of Agriculture.
-Data on properties with state and local subsidies are also available for Connecticut, Florida, and Massachusetts.
+- National Housing Preservation Database, Public and Affordable Housing Research Corporation and National Low Income Housing Coalition – This database collects address-level information about properties participating in ten federally assisted rental housing programs administered by HUD and the U.S. Department of Agriculture.
+Data on state and local subsidies properties are also available for Connecticut, Florida, and Massachusetts.
 Users can customize their searches by location, funding stream, or ‘at risk of loss’ status, in addition to other characteristics.

 - The Subsidized Housing Database maintained by the NYU Furman Center at CoreData.nyc contains property-level information about New York City’s subsidized housing.
-Users can identify currently subsidized properties, the applicable subsidy type and program, and the start date and end date of the subsidy.
+Users can identify currently subsidized properties, the applicable subsidy type, and program, and the subsidy’s start and end dates.